kathrynglink/annacnelson.github.io/teaching.md

 excerpt: "This."
 ---

 I have had the opportunity to teach a wide variety of courses at University of Utah and at Duke University.
-During 2018-2019, I was a recipient University Teaching Assistantship recipient from the Graduate School at Utah to continue a peer mentorship program for graduate students.
+During 2018-2019, I was a University Teaching Assistantship recipient from the Graduate School at Utah to continue a peer mentorship program for graduate students.

 I am passionate about teaching pedagogy and training graduate student instructors in teaching best practices.
 I was involved with the Utah Math Instructor Training Workshop for 3 years, which is an annual workshop that includes practice lectures, workshops on campus-wide resources, and teaching pedagogy workshops.
 <hr/>